chaostoolkit/chaostoolkit-kubernetes/README.md

 ```

-## Setting up chaostoolkit-nimble on local system
+## Installation of chaostoolkit-nimble on the local system (MAC)

-Assumptions :
+`Assumptions` :

-Python 3 is already installed on the system.
+* Python 3 is already installed on the system.

-Automation code from your own solution repo is already checked out on the system.
+* Automation code from your own solution repo is already checked out on the system.

-##### Install chaostoolkit-nimble package
+##### 1. Install chaostoolkit-nimble package
 ```
-1) cd ../ ; mkdir chaos_virenv ; cd chaos_virenv
+1.1 cd ../ ; mkdir chaos_virenv ; cd chaos_virenv
-2) virtualenv --python=python3 venv
+1.2 virtualenv --python=python3 venv
-3) source venv/bin/activate
+1.3 source venv/bin/activate
-4)Remove nimble and add chaostoolkit-nimble in your requirements.txt 5)Install chaostoolkit-nimble in their virtualenv using command:
+1.4 Remove nimble and add chaostoolkit-nimble in your requirements.txt 1.5 Install chaostoolkit-nimble in their virtualenv using command:
-6) pip install -r <PATH-TO_REQUIREMENTS.txt> --extra-index-url http://192.168.192.201:5050/simple/ --trusted-host 192.168.192.201
+1.6 pip install -r <PATH-TO_REQUIREMENTS.txt> --extra-index-url http://192.168.192.201:5050/simple/ --trusted-host 192.168.192.201
 ```

-##### Add this virtual env in pycharm
+##### 2. Add this virtual env in pycharm
 ```
 Pycharm --> Preferences --> Project interpreter --> settings --> show all --> add the chaos_virenv
 ```

-##### Post installation changes
+##### 3. Post installation changes

-###### `Pre-requisite`
-The testbed file names should follow the nomenclature `open_nebula_*`.
+3.1 Make sure the testbed file name follow the nomenclature `open_nebula_*`.
+If not then remane it accoridingly.

-###### `Changes required`
-1)Add the chaos test case in the corresponding job's test file.
+3.2 Add the chaos test case in the corresponding job's test file.
-2)Update conftest.py with below piece of code
+3.3 Update conftest.py with below piece of code

 ```
 parser.addoption("--experimentsPath",